TIME PORTAL by Greg Wood and Jai Arun Ravine (2017)

 Greg Wood is an old hippie from West Virginia currently residing in a tiny town in the middle of Kansas with his wife Katie and three cats: Sweet Pea, Harold and Maude.
 Recently laid off by the man and now semi-retired he scans job boards, peddles accumulated treasures on eBay and loves to go hiking and taking pictures of rocks and trees and stuff, if he can get away from his various home improvement projects.
 He also likes to wander off with his camera in alleys and down by the river.
 He posts his photos on his website (wayoffthetrail.com) and is also active on Instagram (@wayoffthetrail).

 Jai Arun Ravine is a prolific hermit from West Virginia currently residing in a medium-sized city in Pennsylvania with their library books and groceries from Aldi.
-Employed by a rad foundation funding women and trans artists, they make clay miniatures, color happy foods, and dream about starting a farm and community center for queer and of color youth in Appalachia, if they have enough energy after their 9 to 5.
+They make clay miniatures, color happy foods, and dream about starting a farm and community center for queer and of color youth in Appalachia.
 They also like to fry and eat gluten free pancakes.
-They keep track of everything else on their website and post their clay minis on a secret Instagram.

 Praise for The Romance of Siam